The financial shocks of COVID-19 are stronger than most healthcare organizations have ever experienced.

 In early March, all three major rating agencies revised their outlooks for not-for-profit hospitals to negative.
 In April, we found that hospitals’ outpatient revenue fell 49%, inpatient revenue dropped 25%, and operating EBITDA margins fell 174%.
 As for the future, the pace and degree of volume return are unknown, leaving hospitals struggling to chart a clear path to financial recovery.

 These shocks are evident in the disruption hospitals are seeing in their balance sheets, starting with the initial scramble for liquidity and progressing to serious questions about debt and capital structure.

-In the time of COVID, most hospitals are carefully cataloguing each financial covenant, including what and where each covenant resides, and when and how each is tested.
+In the time of COVID, many hospitals are carefully cataloguing each financial covenant, including what and where each covenant resides, and when and how each is tested.
 For healthcare providers that may experience covenant violations, the ability to develop and implement a recovery plan is essential.